Where is Nicky Eaden now?

 Barnsley legend Nicky Eaden retired from playing in 2009 after a spell as player-coach at non league side Kettering Town working alongside Mark Cooper.

-Eaden accompanied Cooper when he was appointed manager at Peterborough United in 2009 and he stayed on at the club when Cooper was sacked after only 13 games.
+When Cooper was appointed manager at Peterborough United in 2009, Eaden joined him as part of his coaching team and stayed on at the club when Cooper was sacked after only 13 games.

-A UEFA Pro Licence holder, Nicky Eaden spent three and a half years at Leicester City’s academy as Assistant Professional Development Coach working with the club’s junior professionals and scholars.
+A UEFA Pro Licence holder, Eaden then moved onto Leicester City where he spent three and a half years as an Assistant Professional Development Coach working with the club’s junior professionals and scholars.

-Eaden left Leicester City in February 2016 to join former Barnsley team mate Neil Redfearn as his assistant manager at Rotherham United.
+He left Leicester City in February 2016 to join former Barnsley team-mate Neil Redfearn as his assistant manager at Rotherham United.

-Nicky Eaden left Rotherham after only four months by mutual consent after assisting the club to maintain it’s Championship status.
+He left Rotherham after only four months by mutual consent after assisting the club to maintain its Championship status.

-He was back in football in July 2016 when he was appointed as Coventry City’s new Senior Professional Development Coach taking charge of the club’s under 21’s side.
+Eaden was back in football in July 2016 when he was appointed as Coventry City’s new Senior Professional Development Coach, taking charge of the club’s under 21’s side.

 Back to Barnsley